Cofeiini/UndertaleSaveEditor/README.md

 Opening the "CMakeLists.txt" file, configuring/selecting _Release_ mode, and clicking _Build_ should be enough.

-> The project uses Qt features that deprecate any older Qt libraries, so 6.7.0 is the minimum required version.
+> ℹ️ The project uses Qt features that deprecate any older Qt libraries, so 6.7.0 is the minimum required version.

 ### Compilation - Terminal